Which company has the cheapest car insurance in New Mexico for a bad driving record?

 PEOPLE ASK:

-Who is considered high-risk for insurance in New Mexico?
+Who is considered a high-risk driver in New Mexico?

 Each insurance company has its own rules for deciding who is a high-risk driver.
 But usually, things like a DUI, several tickets or accidents, or serious violations like reckless driving will put you in the high-risk category.

-Cheapest car insurance in New Mexico with a DUI
+What company offers the cheapest car insurance in New Mexico after a DUI?

 Although many insurance companies provide coverage after a DUI, State Farm offers the most affordable rate at $1,788 a year.